danielbatchford/TravellingSalesmanVisualisation/README.md

 short paths in a map of nodes and edges.
 Updates are made every frame and displayed using Processing for Java.

 #### Logic
-At each step, 2 indexes are chosen - the first is iterated from 0 and the second is a random index in the node list where secondIndex > firstIndex.
+At each step, 2 indices are chosen - the first is iterated from 0 and the second is a random index in the node list where secondIndex > firstIndex.
 A sublist of nodes is chosen `[firstIndex, secondIndex)` and this sublist is reversed.
 If the cost of this new permutation is lower than the current cost, a swap is made.
 Else, with a probability `P = e^((newCost-currentCost)/temperature)`, the swap is made.
 If a swap is made, the temperature is updated using `temperature*=alpha`.